- Home

 Absentee Voting at City Hall

-- In-person at the City Clerk’s Office
+- In-person at the City Clerk’s Office with a photo ID*.

-Individuals obtaining absentee ballots in person at the City Clerk’s Office may complete their ballots in City Hall during normal business hours, Monday through Friday 8 a.m. - 4:30 p.m. with extended hours until 6 p.m. on Thursdays.
+Although anyone may return another voter’s absentee ballot application to the City Clerk’s Office, absentee ballots can only be handed to the voter or mailed to voters, in accordance with NH RSA 657:15, individuals obtaining absentee ballots in person at the City Clerk’s Office may complete their ballots in City Hall during normal business hours, Monday through Friday 8 a.m. - 4:30 p.m. with extended hours until 6 p.m. on Thursdays.

 Completing the Absentee Ballot

-- Follow instructions as to the number of candidates to be marked for each office.
-Completely fill in the oval to the right of the candidate you wish to vote for.
+- When filling out your ballot, completely fill in the oval to the right of the candidate(s) that you wish to vote for.
 To vote for a person whose name is not printed on the ballot, write the candidate’s name on the line provided and completely fill in the oval.
+Do not vote for more than the number of candidates to be elected.
+If you vote for more than the stated number of candidates, your vote for that office will not be counted.
+Please complete your absentee ballot in black or blue ink.

 Returning Absentee Ballots

-- The voter’s spouse, parent, sibling, child, grandchild, father-in-law, mother-in-law, son-in-law, daughter-in-law, stepparent or stepchild;
+- The voter’s spouse, parent, sibling, child, grandchild, father-in-law, mother-in-law, son-in-law, daughter-in-law, stepparent, stepchild; or

-- The residential care facility administrator, or residential care facility staff member designated in writing by the administrator to deliver ballots;
+- The residential care facility administrator, or residential care facility staff member designated in writing by the administrator to deliver ballots; or

 Important Deadlines